A New Execution Model and Executor for Adaptively Optimizing the Performance of Parallel Algorithms Using HPX Runtime System: Experiments and Methodology

 Initially, we focused on executing the algorithm using executors with different numbers of cores and chunks.
 The experiments illuminate how different combinations of cores and chunks influence the algorithm's performance.
 In the next section, Experiment 1 (see Section~\ref{subsec:experiment1}), we examined the different conditions requiring varying numbers of chunks and cores for a set of workloads.
 We examined each characteristic (core and chunk size) separately to obtain the best combination.
 It became evident that for smaller input sizes, optimal performance is achieved with fewer cores and chunks.
 Conversely, employing more cores and chunks yields better performance for larger input sizes.

-The rationale behind this is that for a smaller workload, an increased number of cores and chunks escalates overhead, hindering performance, while for larger workloads with a larger value of $N_C$, more chunks enables greater load balancing.
+The rationale behind this is that for a smaller workload, an increased number of cores and chunks escalates overhead, hindering performance, while for larger workloads with a larger value of $N$, more chunks enables greater load balancing.
 To maintain optimal performance, we use an executor that automatically adjusts the optimal number of cores and chunks.

-\paragraph{\textbf{Experiment 1}} We evaluate all the performance measurements in this experiment using HPX V1.10.0 on a test machines with Intel Xeon Skylake processors, with 40 cores at 2.4GHz and 96 Gb of main memory, 2 sockets with 20 cores each, with hyperthreading disabled.
+\paragraph{\textbf{Experiment 1}} We evaluated all the performance measurements in this experiment using HPX V1.10.0 on a test machine with Intel Xeon Skylake processors, with 40 cores at 2.4GHz and 96 Gb of main memory, 2 sockets with 20 cores each, with hyperthreading disabled.
 In these experiments, each processor unit is the same as one core or thread.
-We used a benchmark to generate data and the result is average of 50 iterations.
+We used a benchmark to generate data and the result is the average of 50 iterations.

 In the initial experiment, we kept the number of cores constant while varying the chunk sizes for various workloads.
-HPX has a very light-weight parallelism with very efficient work stealing \cite{5364511}.
+HPX has a very light-weight parallelism with very efficient work stealing~\cite{paper5364511}.
 As a result, we expect to see good resource utilization.
 However, caution is needed, as excessive chunking can introduce significant overhead.
 The graphs also indicate the best chunking options for each number of cores used.

-We tested each number of cores with three possible chunking configurations: a number of chunks equal to the number of cores ($C=1$), four times the number of cores ($C=4$), and eight times the number of cores ($C=8$).
-See Figure~\ref{fig:chunking}.
+In our first paper~\cite{10.1007/978-3-031-97196-9_6}, we evaluated core counts of 2, 16, and 32 with three possible chunking configurations: a number of chunks equal to the number of cores ($C=1$), four times the number of cores ($C=4$), and eight times the number of cores ($C=8$).
+See Figure~\ref{fig:chunking1}, \ref{fig:chunking2}, and~\ref{fig:chunking3}.
+In this paper, we extended our evaluation to utilize all available cores on the test machine (see Figure~\ref{fig:chunking4}).
+The results indicate that, among the fixed chunk configurations, $C=8$ consistently yielded the best overall performance.
+We also explored finer-grained chunking by comparing the optimal setting of $C=8$ against larger values---specifically, 16, 32, and 64 times the number of cores ($C=16,32,64$)---as shown in Figure~\ref{fig:chunking5}.

-In the second experiment, we compared the different fixed core counts using $C=4$ along with the result with our adaptive algorithm using adapted cores and $C=8$ (\textit{acc}).
-See Figure~\ref{fig:chunking4}.
+\paragraph{\textbf{Experiment 2}} In the second experiment, we compared the different fixed core counts using $C=4$ (current HPX implementation) along with the result with our adaptive algorithm using adapted cores and $C=8$ which was the most optimal chunking (\textit{acc}).
+See Figure~\ref{fig:chunking6}.
 This is equivalent to using OpenMP and providing static scheduling and a \textit{num\_threads} argument.
+All the performance measurements in this experiment are the same as Experiment 1.

 The results show that using all available cores for every workload is not always the best option.
 The graph indicates that, for smaller workloads, using fewer cores is more effective, while larger workloads benefit from using more cores.